AML CTF compliance checklist for real estate agents Australia 2026

 Both platforms have dedicated real estate sections and are aligned with AUSTRAC's Tranche 2 requirements.

-For a practical step-by-step guide to getting your agency ready, download our free AML Compliance Checklist - Click here
+Download our free AML Compliance Checklist - Click here

 This article is for general informational purposes only and does not constitute legal advice.
 Please consult a qualified professional for advice specific to your business.